VijayRod/demo/container-storage/logs/k8s-cri-docker.md

-## docker.install
+## docker

 ```
-# Execute it in a laptop instead of a containerd worker node
+apt update && apt install docker.io -y # Execute it in a laptop instead of a containerd worker node

-apt update && apt install docker.io -y
+$HOME/.docker/config.json
 ```

 ### docker.install.error The following packages have unmet dependencies: moby-containerd : Conflicts: containerd